nextcloud/documentation/admin_manual/groupware/calendar.rst

 If you deactivate this option, all users will no longer have this calendar.

 When activating this option, users birthday calendars won't be available right away because they need to be generated by a background task.
-See :doc:`../configuration_server/occ_command` section Dav commands.
+See :doc:`../configuration_server/occ_command` section DAV commands.

 Reminder notifications
 ----------------------